MiPlayer123/slumber-synthesizer/README.md

 npm run dev
 ```

-The application will be available at `http://localhost:8080`
+The application will be available at `http://localhost:8080` or at the port specified by the `PORT` environment variable.

 ## Development